Kashier-payments/Kashier-WooCommerce-UI-Plugin/README.md

 - Make sure the test mode is on.

-- Customize the title and description that will show up tp your users.
+- Customize the title and description that will show up to your users.

 - Save configuration.